-For more information about each of these tasks, see SAS Studio: Task Reference Guide.
+For more information about the SAS Studio tasks, see SAS Studio: Task Reference Guide.

 You can edit a copy of these predefined tasks in order to customize the tasks for your site.
 You can also build your own tasks.

 How to Run a Task